-Dr Kate Devlin is a Senior Lecturer in the Department of Computing at Goldsmiths, University of London, where she investigates how people interact with and react to technologies, both past and future.
+Dr Kate Devlin is Senior Lecturer in the Department of Digital Humanities at King’s College London, where she investigates how people interact with and react to technologies, both past and future.
 She works in the fields of Human Computer Interaction (HCI) and Artificial Intelligence (AI), focusing on cognition, sex, gender and sexuality, and how these might be incorporated into cognitive systems.
 She was Co-Chair of the widely reported Love and Sex with Robots conference in 2016 and ran the UK’s first sextech hackathon.
 Kate is a campaigner for gender equality and is involved in national initiatives to improve opportunities for women in tech.

-Joe Fay is group editor at Situation Publishing.
+Joe Fay is director of content, events, at Situation Publishing.
 He has been covering technology and business for over 20 years, and edited publications in London and San Francisco.